chernikaker/Financial-Calculator/README.md

 # Financial-Calculator
+## Description
-FInancial calculator app using Java Swing.
+Financial calculator app using Java Swing GUI, Maven build system.
+Supports operations add and substract.

+## Installation
+To use calculator download calculator.exe file and run it.